Mountain Biking Trails

-Hylton Park — locally known as Hylton’s Pit — is a compact mountain bike area on the northern edge of Whanganui, off Brunswick Road in Aramoho, about 5km from the city centre.
-Around 8.9km of hand-built cross-country singletrack plus a professionally constructed flow trail make it a practical and varied riding option: close enough to reach from central Whanganui without a car, and suited to both beginners and intermediate riders.
-The terrain is typical North Island hill country — short climbs and descents through scrubby bush — with the standout feature being Shredder, a 0.9km purpose-built flow trail that makes descending accessible for all skill levels.
+Hylton Park, locally known as Hylton’s Pit, is a compact mountain bike area on the northern edge of Whanganui off Brunswick Road in Aramoho.
+The network features around 8.9km of hand-built cross-country singletrack plus a professionally constructed flow trail, making it a convenient option for riders based in central Whanganui.
+The terrain consists of short climbs and descents through scrubby bush on typical North Island hill country.
+The standout feature is Shredder, a 0.9km purpose-built flow trail that provides accessible descending for a range of skill levels.

 Practical Information